Gerry Cheevers: Coaching career

 Cheevers's final season as a player came in 1980 when popular coach Don Cherry was replaced by Fred Creighton.
 After winning their division in seven of the previous nine seasons, the Bruins were in third place late in the year, and general manager Harry Sinden fired Creighton and took over as coach for the remainder of the season.
 For the 1980–81 season, Cheevers was named coach.
 In that year's playoffs, the Bruins suffered a shocking sweep by the Minnesota North Stars, who had never before won a game in Boston Garden.
-Even so, Sinden stuck with Cheevers, which worked out in his favor as the next season Cheevers led the team to a second place finish in the division and a playoff appearance.
+Even so, Sinden stuck with Cheevers, which worked out in his favor as the next season Cheevers led the team to a second-place finish in the division and a playoff appearance.
 The following season He led the team to the league's best record with 110 points in the 1982–83 season with a 50-20-10 record; in the playoffs, the team fell to the eventual Stanley Cup Champions, the New York Islanders, in the semifinals.
-The following season in 1983-84 Cheever’s led the team to another 100+ point season and a second Adams division title with a 49-25-9 record.
-However during the playoffs they lost in the divisional semifinals.
+The following season in 1983-84, Cheevers led the team to another 100+ point season and a second Adams division title with a 49-25-9 record.
+However, during the playoffs they lost in the divisional semifinals.

 Cheevers was replaced by Sinden in the middle of the 1984–85 season.
 With a record of 204–126–46, he ranks seventh in career winning percentage (.604) among NHL coaches with more than 250 games experience.

 Despite never having a losing record Cheevers was criticized by media for maintaining the same relaxed demeanor he had during his playing days.
 Cheevers later stated "After that, I decided I never wanted to coach again,” "It's just too tough.
 You have to be a 24/7 guy, and I just don't think I'm that type."

 Retirement

-After his departure as Bruins' coach, Cheevers served as a color commentator for the Hartford Whalers from 1986 to 1995 and the Boston Bruins from 1999 to 2002.
-From 1995 to 2006 he was a member of the Bruins' scouting staff.